PuneetBirdi/koho-tech-assignment/README.md

 I wasn't able to get a correctly working script but I've identified some issues that may help me fix things:

-1. Line alignment was off from example output: this may be due to a duplicate entry not being ignored properly show to file comparison is showing more errors even if responses for each load is correct.
+1. Line alignment was off from example output: this may be due to a duplicate entry not being ignored properly, causing file comparison to show more errors even if responses is correct

-2. I think at some point the asynchronicity of one of the functions may have caused responses being returned in the proper order:
+2. I think at some point the asynchronicity of one of the functions may have caused responses being returned in the improper order:

    For example: